Last Updated on

 Blenheim is a massive palace located in the village of Woodstock, just outside of Oxford, England.
 While open to the public, it is actually the private property of the 12th Duke of Marlborough.
 The 11th Duke passed away just 3 weeks prior to my visit to the palace.

-It has the distinction of being the only building in the United Kingdom with the distinction of being called a palace without being a residence of a monarch.
+It has the distinction of being the only building in the United Kingdom with the distinction of being called a palace without being the residence of a monarch.

 It is also where Winston Churchill was born.